qjk5736/example_codes/README.md

 	equations by Gauss-Jordan elimination.
 Uses a module to contain the allocatable array and a subroutine to calculate the GJE steps.
 Build on command line.

+Objects
+	A simple program showing a little OOP capability.
+Includes a driver file and a module.
+Build on command line.

 3) Julia